 - Student council or student government that serve as opportunities for students to engage in the democratic process and have a voice in the life of the school to the extent allowable by law, policy, or tradition.

 Research has documented the academic and social benefits of student activities.
-Students who participate in cocurricular activities achieve higher grades, are more motivated, have fewer discipline problems, are less likely to drop out of school, and are more likely to graduate and apply to college.
-The benefits are particularly significant for at-risk students, for whom cocurricular activities have been found to reduce juvenile crime, provide a sense of connectedness to the school, increase self-esteem, and create positive social networks they might not otherwise have.
+Students who participate in these activities achieve higher grades, are more motivated, have fewer discipline problems, are less likely to drop out of school, and are more likely to graduate and apply to college.
+The benefits are particularly significant for at-risk students, for whom student activities have been found to reduce juvenile crime, provide a sense of connectedness to the school, increase self-esteem, and create positive social networks they might not otherwise have.
 Activities can represent an important way to engage students who are at risk of dropping out.
 Funding for these school-sponsored activities has traditionally been generated through a variety of sources, including regular budget allocations, fundraising events, and revenues from vending machines.
 With shrinking budgets and a trend away from vending machines, schools have been struggling to keep activities available to students and have tended to make up for shortfalls by charging fees in order to maintain these offerings.
-This trend has been coined “pay for play”.
+This trend has been coined “pay for play.”
 Fees can range widely (from $15 to $2,000 a year) and are sometimes assessed to all students but, more frequently, only to those students who wish to participate in activities.

-- Student activities are educational in nature and should be considered as part of the school’s core mission.
+- Student activities are educational in nature and should be considered part of the school’s core mission.

 Recommendations for Policymakers

 - State agencies should make resources available to public schools for the purpose of providing students with an array of school-sponsored activities that complement the curriculum.
 Schools should, under no circumstances, have to bear the financial burden of finding funds to cover these expenses.

 - Recognize all activities approved by a middle level or high school for their contributions to the school’s overall goals for young people.